Help us improve our documentation! Tell us about your experience with this article by filling out this form.

 Understanding Catalog architecture

-At VTEX, Categories represent the way you organize your products, generically dividing items available in your store.
-They generally have three levels: Department, Category, and Subcategory.
+On VTEX, Categories are the way products are organized, generically dividing items available in your store.
+Usually, they have three levels: department, category, and subcategory.

-Categories are associated with Specification groups, which gather Product Specifications and SKU Specifications that will be applied for all items associated with the category.
-All specifications must be filled in for items to be active in your store.
+Categories are associated with specification groups, which group the product and SKU specifications that will be applied to all items associated with the category.
+All specifications must be completed for items to be active in your store.

 Setting up your catalog

-One of the first steps for new stores is making an initial load of products into VTEX, whether from your ERP, back office system or other methods.
-See the links below for an overview of this integration flow and for detailed guides on each step of the process.
+One of the first steps for new stores is to upload products to VTEX, whether from your ERP, back-office system, or other sources.
+See the links below for an overview of the integration flow and detailed guides about each step of the process.

-The links below provide a general view of required steps in the integration flow between a back office system and a VTEX store’s Catalog.
+These links provide a general overview of the steps in the integration flow between a back office system and a VTEX store catalog.

 Looking for storefront Catalog content?
-Check out our Customizing your storefront guide.
+Read our Customizing your storefront guides.

-See the following links for details on each step and API call during the process of loading products into your VTEX Catalog.
-All these steps are required and must be performed in the order below, whether you are connecting to VTEX through an external system or not.
+Access the following links to see details about each step and API call while uploading products to your VTEX Catalog.
+All these steps are required and must be completed in the order below, regardless of whether you are connecting to VTEX through an external system.

 1. Categories

-Categories organize your product assortment by working as hierarchical levels of product classification.
-The organization by category makes a customer’s search for a product easier and keeps your catalog organized.
-The three main category levels are called Department, Category, and Subcategory.
+Categories arrange your product assortment in hierarchical levels of product classification.
+The category system makes a customer search for a product easier and keeps your catalog organized.
+The three main category levels are called department, category, and subcategory.

 2. Brands

-A brand is an attribute that helps your end customers to identify a product and the business behind it.
+A brand is an attribute that helps your end customers identify a product and the company behind it.

 3. Specifications

-Specifications are additional properties that can be included in your store's products or SKUs.
-At VTEX, you must first create a specification group associated with a category and then include the desired specification fields that will be replicated in all products or SKUs in the category.
+Specifications are additional properties that can be added to your store products or SKUs.
+On VTEX, you must first create a specification group linked to a category and then include the desired specification fields that will be replicated in all products or SKUs in the category.

-When a group is created in a department or a category, it will be replicated in all the sublevels of that department or category, following a "inheritance" logic.
-Therefore, if you want to create a specification group applicable to one category only, you must create it at that category level.
+When a group is created in a department or a category, it will be replicated in all the sublevels of that department or category, following an "inheritance" logic.
+Therefore, to create a specification group applicable to one category only, you must create it at that category level.

 4. Products

-A product is a generic definition of something that is available for purchase in your store, such as a shirt.
+A product is a generic definition of an item available in your store, such as a shirt.

 5. SKUs

-SKU stands for Stock Keeping Unit, which represents the physical unit of the product, that is, each variation of the product, such as a blue medium shirt.
+A SKU, short for "stock keeping unit", represents a physical unit or variation of a product, such as a medium blue shirt.
 SKUs are the items that stores keep in stock and that end customers actually buy.

-After an initial load of products, you must enrich them with the required information before selling them.
-The steps below are required for any product to be available for purchase in your store.
-See the following links for more details.
+After the initial product upload, you must enrich them with the required information before selling them.
+The steps below are required for any product to be available in your store.
+See the following points for more details.

-It is necessary to fill in the specifications for each product and SKU, according to the fields and values you have created.
+You need to complete the specifications of each product and SKU based on the fields and values you have created.

 7. Adding images to SKUs